Registering, exchanging or renewing your driving licence

 If you currently have a Luxembourgish driving licence, you should receive a notice from the SNCA about two months before your current licence expires.
 It will include this form, which must be completed and returned with a recent photo 45 x 35mm (see exceptions below).

-If aged 60 years or more, you will need to include a medical certificate issued by an authorised GP or medical specialist and not more than three months old, attesting to your physical and mental abilities (see below for more details).
+If aged 60 years or more (or in some cases if you are over 50 years), you will need to include a medical certificate issued by an authorised GP or medical specialist and not more than three months old, attesting to your physical and mental abilities (see below for more details).

 You can either post the completed form to the Driving Licence Office at Sandweiler, or take it to the counter of the SNCA offices at Sandweiler, Esch-sur-Alzette or Marnach (where the SNCT car inspections are held).
 You can also submit it to the Guichet.lu reception desk at Place Guillaume II.

 If you present the form in person to the SNCA office at Sandweiler or the Guichet.lu reception desk it is not necessary to bring a photo, as you can have your photo taken on site.

 Drivers aged 60 years or more must undergo a medical examination that proves they are capable of driving.
 You may be refused renewal of your licence if you have one of the following conditions:

 - Angina at rest or in a high state of emotion